 Putting firm muscle in the starring role and moving soft cellulite to the wings (not bat wings) requires both heavy breathing and pushing some weights around.
 Cardiovascular exercise alone won’t do it.
 A study comparing runners who only ran with those that strength-trained proves you can’t outrun muscle loss.
 That means you also can’t out-Zumba or out-elliptical muscle loss.

 Once you embrace weight training as a new best friend, you have to identify the type of strength you need.
 Refer to the strength section for specifics on resistance exercise.
-You can combine your cardio and your resistance exercise to reduce time and frequency of exercise.
-First define your goals and needs.
+You can combine your cardio and your resistance exercise to reduce the time and frequency of exercise.
+First, define your goals and needs.

 If you want weight loss and bone density you need to pull yourself off that cardio equipment and pump some heavier iron even though your old habits may tell you otherwise.
 Exchanging even 10 minutes of cardio activity for concentrated strength training can improve body composition and Bone Mineral Density (BMD) most optimally.

 Short bouts of high-intensity exercise and longer easy exercise for recovery will be your hormone healing pals.
 That’s the focus of this section.

 The signs on the equipment that tell you that a low heart rate is the fat-burning zone is a low heart rate are right.
 You’re burning a high percentage of fat for fuel per minute.
-The problem is that your rate of overall calories burning is so low that a high percent of a low burn is not much.
+The problem is that your rate of overall calories burning is so low that a high percentage of a low burn is not much.

 The other misconception with those heart rate charts is they’ll give you a range based on your age that is simply not a fit for most people.
 None of us fit that “average.”
-If you work at a rate that is less than you need, you will get less results than you want.
+If you work at a rate that is less than you need, you will get fewer results than you want.

 When you exercise at higher intensities you burn a lower percentage of body fat for fuel.
 (The more fit you are the more you’re able to burn fat at a higher intensity.)
 Even so, because you’re burning calories faster a low percentage of fat ends up being more fat.